Sustainability for RAs

 Resident Assistants have the ability to play a large role in how students are educated on and exposed to sustainability.
 Use the ideas below to help your residents live a green lifestyle in the residence halls and beyond.

 Below are easy tips to encourage your residents to be more sustainable.
 A big part of these intiatives is changing your own habits as well.
 It takes effort to begin to live more sustainably, but it's part of our responsibilty to be men and women for others.
 Reducing your carbon footprint ensures that everyone can have access to a healthy, clean environment.

-- Promote BC Clean during move out
+- Promote BC Clean during move out.

 Incorporating Sustainability into your Floor Events

-- Decorate mugs.
-This stresses reusable containers.
+- Decorate mugs to stress using reusable containers.

-- Plant little plants or decorate plant containers
+- Plant little plants or decorate plant containers.

 - Make your own trail mix - using organic or environmentally conscious brands.